close

 The access situation in Europe

 Millions of people across Europe are not always able to access the scientific breakthroughs when they need them.
-Data from EFPIA’s Patients W.A.I.T Indicator show that market authorisation and patient access can vary from three months to 2.5 years, depending on the country and region.
-Figures from the report show that, on average, a new medicine will reach patients fastest in Germany in 128 days; this compares with 918 days in Romania and 1351 days in Malta, with a European average of 517 days.
-Disparities persist between Northern and Western Europe and Southern and Eastern Europe - with an 80% average variance in availability.WAIT 2022
+Data from EFPIA’s Patients W.A.I.T Indicator show that market authorisation and patient access can vary from 4 months to 2.2 years, depending on the country and region.
+Figures from the report show that, on average, a new medicine will reach patients fastest in Germany in 126 days; this compares with 804 days in Poland a, with a European average of 531 days.

 Bringing innovative solutions